How much do I need to intellectually understand the gospel in order to be saved?

-When Peter preached on the first Pentecost after the resurrection.
+When Petros preached on the first Pentecost after the resurrection.
 What did he preach?

-You killed Jesus but he was resurrected from the dead and he is in fact the Messiah (the Christ).
+You killed Yeshua but he was resurrected from the dead and he is in fact the Messiah, (the Christ).

 That’s pretty much it.

 There is no record of them praying any kind of sinner’s prayer.
-They just realised that Jesus is the Messiah, they repented of their actions and were baptised.
+They just realised that Yeshua is the Messiah, they repented of their actions and were baptised.
 And they were saved.

-The woman at the well in Sycar believed because Jesus told her her own life story.
+The woman at the well in Sycar believed because Yeshua told her her own life story.

-The Greeks at the Areopagus believed because Paul explained that God was the one they knew as the “unknown God”.
+The Greeks at the Areopagus believed because Paulus explained that God was the one they knew as the “unknown God”.